Portland

 PROFILE FAQ

-Portland has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally
+Portland has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects expected to impact the area.
-Key projects are Portland Renewable Fuels Project, Portland Energy Park, Portland Foreshore Multipurpose Facility, and Portland North Employment Precinct.
+AreaSearch identified four projects that may impact the region: Portland Renewable Fuels Project, Portland Energy Park, Portland Foreshore Multipurpose Facility, and Portland North Employment Precinct.
+The following details these key projects in order of likely relevance.

 Professional plan users can use the search below to filter and access additional projects.